Running Reports

 1. Navigate to the appropriate module in the Reports module and choose the report to run.

 2. Choose a time range in the Period dropdown (if applicable).
-For custom date ranges, choose Custom and enter Start and End dates.
+For custom date ranges, choose Custom and enter the Start and End dates.
 Note: This setting differs per report.
-Some have a date range, others a single date and other a period selection.
+Some have a date range, others a single date, and others a period selection.

-3. Click Settings or Report Setup and choose report filtering needed.
+3. Click General tab or Filter tab and choose the report filtering needed.

-5. Export to Excel by clicking the Export button. (optional)
+5. Export to Excel or PDF by clicking the Export button. (optional)

 6. Print by clicking the Print button. (optional)